-Step 2: Building The Fireplace BoxThen we (as in Mr. Frugalista) built a plywood box to house the electric fireplace that was formerly on the left side of the wall unit (originally there was a fold down bar in that spot).
-Next he installed 3" crown moulding and 1 1/4" decorative trim to the top of each bookcase and the fireplace box.
-4" medallions were added to the top corners of the fireplace box along with decorative trim that echoes the trim of our interior doors and windows.
+Step 2: Building The Fireplace BoxMr.
+Frugalista built a plywood box to house the electric fireplace insert.
+He added 3-inch crown molding and 1 1/4" decorative trim to the top of each bookcase as well as the fireplace box.
+Four inch decorative medallions and decorative trim were added to each side of the fireplace box which echoes the trim throughout our home.

 Step 3: Tiling The Fireplace BoxSlate subway tiles were installed around the fireplace opening, which are the same tiles in our front entry.

 Step 4: Adding Bead Board To The BookcasesWe lined the back of each bookcase with paintable bead board wallpaper.